SAM: Shifting Focus to SaaS Cost Optimization

 SaaS licenses are usually temporary, i.e. users pay for subscriptions or usage.
 That encouraged the myth that SaaS apps cannot expose a company to non-compliance.
 While a compliance risk is really lower with SaaS as vendors now can track user logins, there are still other issues.
 For instance, payments for some application components are not always charged immediately and an invoice can be issued later upon completion of the licenses audit by the vendor.
 Another issue is unauthorized usage related to ToS restrictions in terms of shared logins or geography, etc.

 The SaaS subscription process is so easy, that an increasing number of employees subscribe to cloud-based applications bypassing their IT department, which leads to decentralization of the procurement process and consequently to increased costs, as it becomes harder for companies to sign volume contracts with discounts.
 Another issue arises when there is no need in a SaaS app any longer and employees forget to terminate their subscriptions, so their companies continue paying for unused services.
 There is also a risk related to Freemiums.
 Freemiums are applications provided free of charge but an invoice still can be issued for some features, unexpectedly for the company.

 To gain more transparency and control over SaaS applications and to optimize costs, companies can turn to the good old SAM.
 Taking into account the above mentioned peculiarities of SaaS applications, Software Asset Managers should now shift focus from software license compliance to cost management.
-To optimise costs, first of all, it is necessary to identify what applications are subscribed to, by whom and how much does it cost the company.
+To optimize costs, first of all, it is necessary to identify what applications are subscribed to, by whom and how much does it cost the company.
 The next step is to find whether those applications are used by employees and whether employees use all the paid functions.
 Based on such analysis the IT team can make decisions on cost optimization – revoke licenses or reallocate subscriptions.